Legacy Circle

 -Doug Jones, TDF Legacy Circle Member

-TDF staff is ready to welcome you as a treasured member of the Legacy Circle.
-We are also happy to meet with you and your estate attorney to finalize language before you make your generous contribution.
-For more information or to schedule an appointment, please contact Whitney Estrin (whitneye@tdf.org; 212.912.9770 ext. *345).
+If you have already included TDF in your estate plans, we want to thank you!
+We are also happy to meet with you and your estate attorney to finalize language before you make your commitment.
+For more information or the schedule an appointment, please reach out to Jaime Totti, Director of Development, at jaimet@tdf.org or 212-912-9770 ext.*342.

 Please note: This information is not intended as tax or legal advice.
 We recommend that you consult with your legal and financial advisors to learn how a gift would work in your circumstances.
 Laws and regulations governing all gifts and availability of certain life income gifts vary by state.